miheerdew/delayed-admin/Readme.md

 	He will now be an ordinary user for the next 2 hours, after which he will regain administrator access.
 The time argument is the time at which the administrator access should be regained.

-	See `man at` for the syntax permitted by the last argument.
+	See `man at` for the syntax permitted by the last argument (e.g on Fedora you might have to say `"now + 2 hour"`).
 You might have to log out for changes to completely take effect.

 2. **Unlock Delay:** This is a slightly more complicated concept, but it is at the heart of Delayed-Admin.
 The [analogy](#first-an-analogy) describes this, and you also can think of it as back door to admin privileges, that requires a delay to open.